Wilmington, Delaware: Primary and secondary schools

 Historically, Wilmington High School, P.S. du Pont High School, and Howard High School were racially segregated schools in Wilmington, with Wilmington High and P.S. du Pont serving white students and Howard serving Black students.
 Following the 1954 Brown v.
 Board of Education ruling, schools in New Castle County desegregated, but de facto segregation persisted as Wilmington became predominantly Black, while surrounding districts remained mostly white.
 A 1968 Delaware law prevented merging districts, and by 1969, Wilmington, du Pont, and Howard were the city's main high schools.
 In response to segregation, a 1976 court ruling required busing students between Wilmington and suburban districts.
 The Wilmington School District and ten suburban school districts merged into the New Castle County School District in 1978.
 That district was divided into four districts (Brandywine, Christina, Red Clay, and Colonial) in 1981.
 The new districts were aiming for racial balance.
 Wilmington High continued under the Red Clay District until 1999, and Howard and P.S. du Pont were repurposed.
 Public opinion was divided, with some African Americans supporting education within the city, while suburban parents resisted busing due to safety concerns.
 In 2015, Delaware's education secretary supported reopening a comprehensive high school in Wilmington, a proposal still debated in 2020 due to fears of racial resegregation.

 There are many private elementary and secondary schools in Wilmington, including Salesianum School, Serviam Girls Academy, Nativity Preparatory of Wilmington, Ursuline Academy, Tower Hill School, St. Elizabeth High School, and Padua Academy.
 With 17.6% of the area students enrolled in private schools, the Wilmington area ranks as one of the top ten metropolitan areas in the country for the percentages of students in private school.
 The Tatnall School and Wilmington Friends School have Wilmington postal addresses but are located outside of the city limits.

 Colleges and universities

-There are several colleges operating in the city of Wilmington:
+There are two colleges operating in the city of Wilmington: